Ask a Question

 There are over 170 BIDs in the UK now and over 30 of these have been renewed.
 The majority of these renewals had a greater turnout, and an even greater vote in favour, than the first time of voting.
 They see improvements to business profitability and turnover which would not have happened without a BID.

 BID’s can be developed in towns, cities and industrial estates.

 Essentially, a BID is designed to be for the businesses, controlled by the businesses.

 What is the duration of a BID?

 A BID normally lasts for five years.
 Some BIDs choose to run for three years.
 A BID can be renewed for future periods, but needs to go through a renewal process.

-It is essential that the businesses in the area determine the activities and objectives of the BID Business Plan.
-A series of business interviews, workshops, surveys and other research will be carried out to determine
+It was essential that the businesses in the area determined the activities and objectives of the BID Business Plan.
+A series of business interviews, workshops, surveys and other research were carried out to determine

 • what improvements businesses in the area would like to make,